jfcloutier/karma_system/research_fellowship/notebook.md

 I am, as of May 27, 2024 keeping a project notebook to record progress made on a daily basis.

+## June 1 2024

+Agency start level-1 meta-cognition actor
+Normalize query API of CAs
+Improved payloads of prediction events and predction error messages

+## June 1, 2024

+### Idea for experimental setup - Dissociative learning

+Two differently colored patches, only one is food.
+The other has no nutritional value.
+Once in a while, reverse which color is food and see how the agent changes its association between color and food.

 ## May 23, 2024

 I became Research Fellow at the Active Inference Institute thus the motivation for this notebook.